ICJIA/icjia-accessibility-portal/content/faqs.md

 **Your professional responsibilities as a web developer:**

 **1. Build accessibility into your work:**
-- **Follow WCAG 2.1 Level AA standards** — This is the compliance standard required by ADA Title II and IITAA
+- **Follow WCAG 2.1 Level AA standards** — This is the compliance standard required by ADA Title II and IITAA.
-- **Use semantic HTML** — Proper heading structure, form labels, alt text for images
+- **Use semantic HTML** — Proper heading structure, form labels, alt text for images.
-- **Ensure keyboard accessibility** — All interactive elements must work without a mouse
+- **Ensure keyboard accessibility** — All interactive elements must work without a mouse.
-- **Test with assistive technology** — Use screen readers, keyboard navigation, zoom testing
+- **Test with assistive technology** — Use screen readers, keyboard navigation, zoom testing.

 **2. Test before deployment:**
-- **Run automated tests** — Use tools like axe, WAVE, or Lighthouse
+- **Run automated tests** — Use tools like axe, WAVE, or Lighthouse.
-- **Perform manual testing** — Automated tools catch ~30-40% of accessibility issues; manual testing is essential
+- **Perform manual testing** — Automated tools catch ~30-40% of accessibility issues; manual testing is essential.
-- **Don't deploy content you know is inaccessible** — If you've identified accessibility barriers, fix them before launch
+- **Don't deploy content you know is inaccessible** — If you've identified accessibility barriers, fix them before launch.

 **3. Document and communicate:**
-- **Document known accessibility issues** — If you inherit inaccessible code or use vendor components with barriers, document them
+- **Document known accessibility issues** — If you inherit inaccessible code or use vendor components with barriers, document them.
-- **Communicate barriers to management** — If a vendor tool or framework has accessibility issues, escalate it
+- **Communicate barriers to management** — If a vendor tool or framework has accessibility issues, escalate it.
-- **Provide accessibility guidance to content creators** — Help non-technical staff understand what they need to do
+- **Provide accessibility guidance to content creators** — Help non-technical staff understand what they need to do.

 **4. Stay current with standards:**
-- **WCAG 2.1 Level AA is the current standard** — Familiarize yourself with all Level A and Level AA success criteria
+- **WCAG 2.1 Level AA is the current standard** — Familiarize yourself with all Level A and Level AA success criteria.
-- **Monitor Illinois DoIT guidance** — <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">Illinois DoIT Accessibility Office</a>
+- **Monitor Illinois DoIT guidance** — <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">Illinois DoIT Accessibility Office</a>.
-- **Seek training when needed** — Accessibility is complex; ongoing learning is part of the job
+- **Seek training when needed** — Accessibility is complex; ongoing learning is part of the job.

 **What protects you professionally:**

-- **Follow established standards** — WCAG 2.1 Level AA is the objective standard; if you meet it, you're doing your job
+- **Follow established standards** — WCAG 2.1 Level AA is the objective standard; if you meet it, you're doing your job.
-- **Document your testing** — Keep records of accessibility tests performed and issues addressed
+- **Document your testing** — Keep records of accessibility tests performed and issues addressed.
-- **Escalate unsolvable problems** — If a vendor component is inaccessible and you can't fix it, document it and escalate to management
+- **Escalate unsolvable problems** — If a vendor component is inaccessible and you can't fix it, document it and escalate to management.

 **Common misconceptions:**

-- **"I'm just following the design"** — If a design includes inaccessible patterns, it's your professional responsibility to flag it
+- **"I'm just following the design"** — If a design includes inaccessible patterns, it's your professional responsibility to flag it.
-- **"The CMS made me do it"** — You're responsible for ensuring the output is accessible, even if you're working within a CMS or framework
+- **"The CMS made me do it"** — You're responsible for ensuring the output is accessible, even if you're working within a CMS or framework.
-- **"We'll fix it later"** — Accessibility must be built in from the start; retrofitting is expensive and often incomplete
+- **"We'll fix it later"** — Accessibility must be built in from the start; retrofitting is expensive and often incomplete.

 **The bottom line:** You won't be named in a DOJ lawsuit, but accessibility is a core part of web development.
 Building inaccessible sites despite knowing the requirements could be addressed through performance management, and it puts your agency at legal risk.